 Speaking of options that work well if you are a frequent boondocker or off-grid adventurer, you may be satisfied tracking your travel trailer miles using a map.
 While you can go extremely old school and use a paper map, you can also keep track of your mileage using a map application on your mobile device.

-So long as you know where you are coming from and where you are going, you can easily use a map to keep track of your travel trailer miles.
-However, it won’t be possible for you to track every single trip to the gas station or detour, as this will likely become more complicated than it is worth.
+So long as you know where you are coming from and where you are headed, you can easily use a map to keep track of your travel trailer miles.
+However, it won’t be possible for you to track every single trip to the gas station or detour, as this will likely become more complicated than it’s worth.

 However, if you aren’t interested in an exact mileage count, this option may be the most affordable and convenient for you to try out.
 After all, you likely already have a map application downloaded on your smartphone as we speak!

-Whether or not you are planning on selling your travel trailer or fifth wheel, having an odometer installed on your rig can be valuable to track how far you’ve traveled.
+Whether or not you’re planning on selling your travel trailer or fifth wheel, having an odometer installed on your rig can be valuable to easily track how far you’ve traveled.
 Tracking this amount using your tow vehicle can have inaccuracies and other hassles involved, which you may want to avoid.

 You may be planning on logging how far you’ve traveled for personal reasons and looking back on your journeys in your travel trailer or fifth wheel.
 You may also want to log how far you’ve traveled for resale purposes, but it’s also smart to keep track of your mileage for sentimental reasons!

-For example, logging how far you’ve traveled in your travel trailer year after year may give you a good insight into how often you are actually using your travel trailer.
-It may help you determine whether or not it is worth it to continue owning your travel trailer, as renting one from RVShare or Outdoorsy may end up being a better option for you.
+For example, logging how far you’ve traveled in your travel trailer year after year may give you a good insight into how often you’re actually using your travel trailer.
+It may help you determine whether or not it’s worth continuing to own the travel trailer, as renting one from RVShare or Outdoorsy may end up being a better option for you.

-One of the primary reasons that RVers may want an odometer attached to their travel trailer or fifth wheel is to help you keep track of maintenance.
-Many different parts of your RV need maintaining annually, and your tires and braking system should be monitored frequently.
+One of the primary reasons RVers may want an odometer attached to their travel trailer or fifth wheel is to help keep track of maintenance.
+Many different parts of your RV need maintenance annually, and your tires and braking system should be monitored frequently.

 No matter how often you take your RV out, knowing how many miles you have driven matters.
 While your travel trailer doesn’t have a timing belt or anything more severe to replace, your mileage is a key factor for many necessary safety features of your rig.